kilnake/kilnake.github.io/_posts/2024-04-3-firstpost.md

 ```

 ## Step 2: Installing vscodium for editing and publishing directly via CI/CD pipelines
-{: .prompt-info }
+> I installed VSCodium via flatpak but you can pick your poison.
-I installed VSCodium via flatpak but you can pick your poison.
+{: .prompt-tip }
 #### Step 2.1: Within vscodium install Github Actions and Codeium AI